ethz-asl/eth_supermegabot/README.md

-## ETH Center for robotics summer school 2019
+## ETH robotics summer school 2019

 This is a basic set-up guide for the workspace packages and tutorial to use the super mega bots.